Mornington to Port Wakefield

 Alice Springs to Devils Marbles

-Day 5 – Bye bye Alice Springs as we continue the journey north heading for the Devils Marbles as the proposed camp for the night.
-An easy day driving saw us arrive at 1.00 pm where a quick set and lunch were done.
+Day 5 – Bye bye Alice Springs as the journey north heading for the Devils Marbles as the proposed camp for the night.
+An easy day driving saw arrival at 1.00 pm where a quick set and lunch were done.
 Then off to explore the rocks and look for a location to take some low light photos at sunset.
 Met a really nice couple Jenny and Barry from QLD.
 Jenny is an amateur photographer so really good for me talk to whilst Barry was a good old fashioned country bloke who had been there done that with life experience.
 Lots of photos were taken, some not so good, but fun all round.

 Devils Marbles to Daly Waters

 Day 6 – Off at 9.00 a.m. doing the last day of driving on bitumen for the next two weeks heading for Daly Waters Pub to camp and have the Steak, Barra And salad for dinner with lots of cold amber hydraters to wash it down.
 The weather is getting warmer now and as I sit here typing it is 33 degrees outside.
 This is the climate for the next three weeks as exploration of the Limmen National Park, Lorella Springs before we moving east toward Cairns.
 On arrival at the Daly Waters Pub I grabbed a camp spot, had a few beers and nuts before dinner.
 I enjoyed the night sitting with other travellers talking about adventures whilst being entertained by the band.

 Daly Waters to Lorella Springs